Co-Lead, Community Development and Education Core, MISM

 Assoc.
 Professor in Surgery, Duke

-A common theme of research performed in Dr. Pollara’s laboratory is a focus on interactions between innate and adaptive immunity.
-Dr. Pollara’s work has contributed significantly to the understanding of the roles played by non-neutralizing antibodies in limiting HIV-1 disease progression, and in prevention of infection or control of virus replication in preclinical and clinical HIV-1 vaccine trials.
+Justin Pollara, PhD, Core Co-Lead, is an Associate Professor in Surgery at Duke University School of Medicine, a member of the Duke Human Vaccine Institute and the Duke Center for Human Systems Immunology, and is Associate Director of the Duke Center for AIDS Research (CFAR) Developmental Core.
+He received his PhD from North Carolina State University and completed his postdoctoral training as a recipient of the Duke NIH Interdisciplinary Research Training Program in AIDS (IRTPA) T32 award in the laboratory of Dr. Guido Ferrari.
+A common theme of research in Dr. Pollara’s laboratory is the study of interactions between innate and adaptive immunity.
+His work has significantly contributed to understanding the roles of non-neutralizing antibodies in limiting HIV-1 disease progression and in preventing infection or controlling viral replication in preclinical and clinical HIV-1 vaccine trials.
 Dr. Pollara’s research has also identified specific components of the immune response that reduce the risk of vertical transmission of both HIV-1 and human cytomegalovirus.
-The Pollara lab characterizes the phenotype and functionality of antibody-interacting innate immune cells and explores how natural genetic variation in antibodies and antibody receptors may contribute to vaccine responsiveness and immune competence.
+His laboratory characterizes the phenotype and functionality of antibody-interacting innate immune cells and explores how natural genetic variation in antibodies and antibody receptors may contribute to vaccine responsiveness and immune competence.